 “The Brahmas of the formless realm are of four types, corresponding to a hierarchy of four formless meditative attainments (samapatti): (i) infinite space; (ii) infinite consciousness; (iii) nothingness, and (iv) neither perception nor non-perception.
 This last is also referred to as the ‘peak of existence’ (bhavagra) [Suzuki – ‘limit of existence’].
 Brahmas within the formless realm have just consciousness, and so long as they are in that rebirth and have not attained enlightenment they presumably enjoy uninterruptedly the appropriate meditative attainment.”
 (Williams, p.
 77)

 Vijñāna is composed of the prefix vi, meaning “to divide”, and the root jñā which means “to perceive,” “to know.”
 When an object is presented before the eye, one is aware of it as a red apple or a piece of white linen; the awareness is called eye-vijñāna.
 In the same way, there are ear-vijñāna for sound, nose-vijñāna for odour, tongue-vijñāna for taste, body-vijñāna for touch, and mind-vijñāna (manovijñāna) for thoughts—altogether six forms of vijñāna present themselves as the world external or internal.
-But because things have no existence outside of the mind, the vijnana are the totality of their existence.
-This is the reason why Sri Yukteswar advises Yogananda to stop creating mosquitoes (“mosquito-consciousness”) by holding on to his aversion to mosquitoes.
+Thus Yogananda’s guru, Sri Yukteswar, advises Yogananda to get rid of his mosquito-consciousness (mosquito-vijnana) if he doesn’t want to be bitten by mosquitoes (nama-rupa).

 Conze, Edward (1973).
 Dictionary of the Prajnaparamita.
 Suzuki Research Foundation. https://www.scribd.com/doc/175432919/Dictionary-of-Prajnaparamita